 The environment around English Falls is very sensitive.
-When you hike to the falls, please avoid stepping on all of the rare spray-community plants and moss that grows on the rocks around the falls.
-It is best to stick to the established path and small viewing flat near the falls to avoid trampling all of these plants.
+English Falls was one of the greenest waterfalls I'd ever seen when I first visited in 2017, like a scene straight out of a tropical rainforest.
+Due to the exponential increase in visitation, many of the endangered spray-community plants and lush colonies of moss growing on the rocks and slopes around the falls have been trampled to death.
+When you hike to English Falls, whatever you do, please stick to the established path and areas that have already been trampled to dirt.
+It is fine to step on the bare rocks in the creek, but please do not step on anything with vegetation growing on it.
+Is that photo opportunity really worth it?
+The sensitive ecosystems around English Falls have already suffered so much impact - let's save what's left.
 With that said, English Falls is a very beautiful waterfall - especially when the flow is good.
 The falls' cliff is magnificent, and the creek spouts water from all sides of the cliff.
 The main drop is a free-fall in the middle, but an equally impressive cascading drop run comes in from the right, and during high flow, there is another free-fall on the left side.
-All of this converging falling water creates a unique and photogenic scene.
-The setting is also very remote and serene, and I hope that it can stay this way for years to come, especially in terms of its greenery.
+All of this converging falling water creates a unique scene with three separate waterfalls.
 English Falls is located on an unnamed tributary of the North Fork Catawba River.
 There have been a few references to the creek as 'English Creek', but this is incorrect - the creek is not named on topographic maps.
 The falls is named after the English family, who lives downstream from the falls.
 Even though there is private property some distance downstream, English Falls is on land that is completely open to public access - land that is at the boundary of Blue Ridge Parkway territory and US Forest Service territory.

 From the base of English Falls, simply retrace your steps back to the parking area.
-Remember that you can also cross the creek and scramble up the opposite side of the falls (if you're uncomfortable with climbing back up the 8-foot ledge), but there is no path or ropes to aid you there.
+Remember that you can also cross the creek and scramble up the opposite side of the falls (if you're uncomfortable with climbing back up the ledge and steep, muddy slope), but you're on your own there.
 You will return to your car at 0.4 miles, concluding the hike.
 Despite its short distance, I would allow between one and one and a half hours for this hike, plus the necessary amount of time to just relax at the falls and contemplate the gorgeous scene.

 Year 1: 540.0 Miles